After France, will the government bring back quarantine for Cyprus and Iceland next?

-After France, will the government bring back travel quarantine for Cyprus, Iceland and other countries?
+After France, will the government bring back travel quarantine for Greece, Croatia and other countries?

-After France, Malta and the Netherlands are removed from the UK’s ‘travel-corridor’ list, holidaymakers fear Cyprus and Iceland could be next
+After France, Malta and the Netherlands are removed from the UK’s ‘travel-corridor’ list, holidaymakers fear Greece and Croatia could be next

-Tens of thousands of would-be holidaymakers have been left disappointed – and facing a knotty insurance claim process – after the government reintroduced a 14-day quarantine for travellers returning from France, the Netherlands and Malta late last night.
+Tens of thousands of would-be holidaymakers have been left disappointed – and facing a knotty insurance claim process – after the government reintroduced a 14-day quarantine for travellers returning from France, the Netherlands and Malta last week.

 Over the past month, the British government has also reimposed quarantine restrictions for travellers returning from Spain, Luxembourg, Belgium, Andorra and the Bahamas.

 So which badly-afflicted countries could be next?
-Grant Shapps, the British transport secretary, this morning suggested that any country recording more than 20 cases per 100,000 people over a seven-day period could lead to quarantine measures being reintroduced.
+Grant Shapps, the British transport secretary, suggested on Friday that any country recording more than 20 cases per 100,000 people over a seven-day period could lead to quarantine measures being reintroduced.

 ‘With France and these other countries, Netherlands and elsewhere, the numbers have now just gone above the threshold, which is about 20 cases per 100,000, but measured on a seven-day rolling average,’ Shapps told BBC Radio 4's Today programme.

-According to the European Centre for Disease Prevention and Control, the cumulative number of cases per 100,000 over 14 days – a different but comparable measure – currently stands at 34 in France, 42 in the Netherlands and 84 in Malta.
+On Friday, the cumulative number of cases per 100,000 over 14 days – a different but comparable measure – stood at 34 in France, 42 in the Netherlands and 84 in Malta, according to the European Centre for Disease Prevention and Control.

 If these trajectories continue, then it is possible the government could bring back quarantine for these destinations.
 So basically: think very carefully (and look hard at the stats) before you book a foreign holiday in the weeks and months to come.